WhiskeyCoder/3am_laziness/README.md

 ## Python
+### whos_listening.py
+a Python tool to list all the audio devices and index numbers, useful for coding with audio input and output cables

 ### ZipAllFolder.py
 zip all the folders in a directory as the name of each folder in that directory